zhaoxuyang13/hedb/README.md

 HEDB is a novel encrypted database system.
 Its current form is based on PostgreSQL as the RDBMS.

-The implemented prototype can be run on any of the three types of trusted execution environments:
+The implemented prototype can be run on any of the three kinds of trusted execution environments:

 - ARM TrustZone (OP-TEE based)
+- Confidential VMs such as ARMv9 CCA and Intel TDX (process based)
 - Intel SGX (SGX SDK based)
-- Confidential VMs such as ARMv9 CCA and Intel TDX (process based)

 ## How to Install?
-(Ubuntu + ARM OP-TEE based)

 1. Install Postgresql: